arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 11.22.16
+[Set the Game](http://www.setgame.com/set/puzzle) is a thing.
+I had totally forgotten this existed.
+It's a card game where you look for patterns.
+You can also play online.
+The same company makes Quiddler which is also pretty fun.
+But anyways, I'll briefly explain Set.
+The game is played by laying 12 cards out in a 3 x 4 grid.
+There are 3 different shapes, 3 different colors, 3 different shading patterns, and 3 different numbers (for a total of 81 cards, meaning each card is unique).
+For example, one card consists of a single-green-solid-squiggly (number-color-shading-shape).
+The goal is to look for triples where each characteristic is completely the same or completely different.
+For example, three cards that are all green but have three different shapes might be a valid triple.
+Whoever has the most cards at the ends wins.
+I played this game at kath's house and lost very closely (out of practice).

 ### 11.21.16
 TIL of a [lap steel guitar](https://en.wikipedia.org/wiki/Lap_steel_guitar).
 It's